mnentwig/forthytwo/README.md

 # FLM floating point library
 - 32 bit (26 bits signed mantissa, 6 bits signed exponent)
-- not compatible with IEEE single precision
+- custom float format ("flm format"), NOT compatible with IEEE 754 single precision even though both are 32 bit format
-- simplified (no implied "1" for mantissa, no NAN or INF
+- conceptually simplified over IEEE 754 (no implied "1" for mantissa, no NAN or INF, fewer special case rules required for denormal numbers)
+- may be considered 26 bit signed fixed point with a 6-bit signed attached exponent for the length of the fractional part
 - no internal rounding
 -- flm.add: add two floats
 -- flm.mul: multiply two floats